tarky/tarky.github.io/_posts/2014-11-17-virtualizing-aws-opsworks-on-local-vagrant.md

 AWS OpsWorks is a powerful cloud application management tool.

 But the only weak point is that OpsWorks enable us to build environments only on AWS.
 So we can't test chef recipes on local environment.
-Also one of the chef's strong point that it can enable us to build environment everywhere dissapears.
+Also one of the chef's strong point that it can enable us to build environment everywhere  disappears.
 The reason why we can build environment only on AWS is that OpsWokrs agent is preinstalled to each ec2 instance and it cooperates with OpsWorks builtin recipes to configure various settings when setup.

 So we have to launch instances every time we test recipes and then we are charged.
 I hate being charged with such a subtle operation and it is ideal to develop in the same environment as the production.
 So I managed to virtualize OpsWorks on Vagrant.
 I did it with Rails project, but it can be applied to other kind of project.